Healthy cheese choices

 Low fat cottage cheese can have a fat content of less than 1%, whereas some higher fat cheeses can be over 40% fat.

 Always check the nutrition information panel as the fat content will vary depending on the brand.

 |Lite cream cheese||16%|

 Generally softer cheeses are lower in fat, especially fresh cheeses like cottage, ricotta, quark (sometimes spelt quarg), feta and mozzarella.
 These cheeses are bland in flavour and are therefore useful to carry other flavours.

 You can use ricotta and quark in both sweet and savoury dishes including quiches and cheesecakes.
 They also make great spreads on breads or bases for dips, especially when teamed with a vibrant flavour such as chilli or pesto.

 Use them when you need moisture, such as to bind stuffing for a chicken or for a topping on a baked potato.

-- Preserved in brine with a crumbly texture
+- Feta is preserved in brine with a crumbly texture.

 - Great in salads or accompanied with spinach wrapped in filo pastry.